noravanvleet/screeningForLIS/README.md

 Step 1: Clone the repository.
 git clone git@github.com:noravanvleet/screeningForLIS.git

+Step 2:
+- If you do not have node on your computer download and install it here: https://nodejs.org/en/download Follow the installation instructions once downloaded.
-Step 2:If you do not have mysql on your computer run: npm install mysql
+- If you do not have mysql on your computer open the terminal and run: npm install mysql

-Step 3: Load the dump file for the database mysql -u root -p screeningLIS < dump.sql
+Step 3: Load the dump file for the database.

-Step 3: Locate the proper directory in the terminal.
+- First locate the repository directory in the terminal.
+Then run: mysql -u root -p
+  CREATE DATABASE screeningLIS;
+- Then update the path/to/repo to be the path to the repository on your computer.
+One run, source path/to/repo/screeningForLIS/databaseBackup/dump.sql;
+  exit;

-Step 4: Once in the correct directory in the terminal run: node index.js
+Step 3: Once in the correct directory in the terminal run: node start

 This will deploy the web application to a local host at port 3030.
 This can be found with this link: http://localhost:3030/